phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.2.2 =
+* Added Translation Block feature in which you can translate multiple html elements together
+* Improvement: make it possible for the SEO Addon to automatically translate page slugs using Google Translate
+* Fix: using the shortcode language switcher added #trpprocessurl to the end of the url
+* Fix: changing languages from a secondary language gave 404 page when the page slug was translated
+* Fix: submitting a form from one page to another directed the user to the default language.
+Now if Force Custom Language Links is enabled the user gets directed to the correct url

 = 1.2.1 =
 * Extra css for the floater images so they don't brake the line in certain themes
 * Fixed compatibility issue with Woocommerce cart widget